morrishoresh/transmission-openvpn/README.md

 # transmission-openvpn

-It is assumed that the host has openvpn configuration which includes default.vpn.ovpn with configuration for automatic connection to a VPN. <br />
+It is assumed that the host has openvpn configuration in /etc/openvpn/default.vpn.ovpn <br />

-It is assumed that the host has a user with vaild transmission configuration. <br />
+Environment variables: <br /> <br />
-It is assumed that the openvpn configuration is at /etc/openvpn. <br />
+AUTHFILE: the VPN user authentication. default is /etc/openvpn/auth.txt <br />
-It is assumed that a bridge network whose name is docker18 (172.18.0.0/16) was created. <br />
-The VPN will run with root permissions. <br />
+DNS1, DNS2, DNS3: DNS servers. <br />
-Transmission will run with the permissions of the transmission user. <br />
+XUID: the UID of the transmission user on the host <br />
-The default transmission user name is trnasmission. <br />
+XGID: the GID of the transmission user on the host <br />